jeffreykegler/Marpa--R3/cpan/kollos/init.lua.md

             end
             goto DO_OPS
         end
-        if true then return 1 end
+        if true then return 1, new_values end
         ::DO_OPS::
         if not ops then
             error(string.format('No semantics defined for %s', recce.v.step.type))